lubiana/no-framework-tutorial/04-development-helpers.md

 composer require --dev mnapoli/hard-mode
 ```

-and add a configuration file to actually use it '.phpcs.xml.dist'
+and add a configuration file to actually use it `.phpcs.xml.dist`
 ```xml
 <?xml version="1.0"?>
 <ruleset>